SAB-DataAnalysis/Just-IT-Workbooks/README.md

 # Just-IT-Workbooks
-Workbooks for my JustIT Data Course
+Workbooks for the JustIT Data Course, they cover the weekly topics we go through and allow learners to put the teachings into practice.